bilgino/angularforddd/README.md

 Due to performance implications, it's not recommended embedding `getters` in the view's template.
 Instead, we will use public properties.

 Hardcoding transformation methods in the view model causes tight coupling.
-A better approach is to process data transformations like filtering, sorting, grouping or destructuring etc. in a reactive stream and hand over the result to an object factory.
+A better approach is to process data transformations like filtering, sorting, grouping or destructuring etc. in reactive streams and hand over the result to an object factory.

 **» Object Factory Pattern:**<br/>